Rihanna Shaking ‘Uncontrollably’ After Reported Run-In With Ex Chris Brown

 “Every time she sees his face she relives that night, so to run into him at an NYC club brought all the memories flooding back,” an inside source explained, adding that Rihanna said nothing at the club but “later confessed to friends that she couldn’t stop shaking.”

-Hollywood Life reports that Rihanna arrived at the nightclub in style.
-The Barbadian native rocked a python print coat during outing complete with sweatpants and a pink hoodie.
+Hollywood Life reported that Rihanna arrived at the nightclub in style.
+The Barbadian native rocked a python print coat during the outing complete with sweatpants and a pink hoodie.
 Brown, meanwhile, wore a camouflage jacket and jeans and brought along his good friend Vanessa Vargas.

 Given their close proximity and Rihanna’s reaction, she’s asked her people to “make sure they’re never in the same place at the same time again.”

-To matters worse, Rihanna and Brown are starting to involve other parties in their ongoing feud.
+To make matters worse, Rihanna and Brown are starting to involve other parties in their ongoing feud.
 In fact, Soulja Boy just revealed that his beef with Brown centers on how he treated Rihanna during their relationship.

 “I’m doing it for Rihanna.
 That was f**ked up how he beat her ass like that smh…After I knock Chris Brown out I’m going to crank that Soulja Boy and super man in the ring on his stupid ass,” Soulja Boy shared.

-At the same time, Inquisitr has previously reported that Rihanna and Brown secretly met in Paris following her social media feud with Karrueche Tran.
+At the same time, the Inquisitr has previously reported that Rihanna and Brown secretly met in Paris following her social media feud with Karrueche Tran.
 Rihanna was spotted in Paris at the same time Brown was scheduled to sing in the French capital.
-It isn’t known if they actually crossed paths, though the timing of their visits is suspicious.
+It isn’t known if they actually crossed paths, though the timing of their visits were suspicious.

 The ex-couple is rumored to have met because of Rihanna’s feud with Tran.
 Tran reportedly blocked Tommy Rosiers on Instagram because he mentioned something about Brown and Rihanna.
 The move elicited a response from Rihanna, which led to Brown’s involvement.